 This is the point when a reasonable parent turns the TV off and pulls out the ice cream, candy bars and marshmallows.
 Obviously, I am not a reasonable mother and quite possibly should explore this on the couch of some therapist at some point.
 Instead, I convinced myself that it was all going to come around and leave everyone with a special warm feeling about chimps the way it did for me as a kid.
 My blind determination told me it just had to.
 It wasn’t until days later that I considered the idea that in the 70s they probably cut out the harsh parts of the show to put on network TV for general viewing.
 Clearly, I am not the sharpest tool in the shed to have such delayed reasoning at the cost of my children’s own mental health.
 They hung in there until the end of the video.

-The horror did resolve, and Jane concluded with a positive summary about the life cycle and grouping of chimpanzees.
+The horror did resolve, and Jane concluded with a positive summary of the life cycle and the grouping of chimpanzees.
 My children never developed an obsession with chimpanzees or visions of living with and studying them in Africa.
 They have not forgotten that experience, even after six years.
 Luckily, we can all laugh about it now, and they bring it up to derail me when I am trying to relive some wonderful memory by forcing them to partake in an activity that is clearly my own agenda.
 All they have to say is “This feels a little like Jane Goodall and the chimps video.”
 It is an effective reminder.

 We ended up losing the library’s copy of the videotape in our cluttered mess of a house.
 It cost $40 to replace at the library.
 Salt to the wound.
 Even the woman behind the counter felt badly that she had to charge me to replace a videotape in the age of DVDs.
 I stopped signing out videos because I didn’t feel I could be trusted to make a developmentally appropriate choice or to keep track of the darn thing.